small-tech/place/README.md

 #### Server

   - `/keys`: (GET) your public Ed25519 signing key and X25519 encryption key.
 Together, these keys form the identity of your small web place.
+  - `/hostname`: (GET) returns the production hostname of the small web place being served (i.e., if the server is running on localhost during development but the production hostname is `aral.small-web.org`, the latter is what will be returned.
+This is used when, for example, (re)generating keys from the passphrase on small web clients as the Blake2b hash of the production hostname is used as the crypographic salt).
   - `/private-token`: (GET) returns a private token (“Bernstein token”) – a cryptographically random 32-byte value that is encrypted with the person’s public X25519 encryption key.
 (TODO: Rename route to private-token in implementation; currently is private-socket).
   - `/private/:token`: (WSS) a secyre web socket route for exchange of private data between server and client. `:token` is a random 32-byte value as returned from the `/private-token` route (the person MUST decrypt the encrypted Bernstein token returned in order to successfully authenticate and connect to the private websocket route within a specified timeout period – currently 60 seconds in the implementation).

 #### Client

   - `/#/private`: the section of a place accessible only to the owner (the person who holds the private key).